Home/Editorial Guides/Luxembourg Free Transport Guide 2026: Airport Tram, First Class, and Border Rules

 Luxembourg Free Transport Guide 2026: Airport Tram, First Class, and Border Rules

-Luxembourg is famous for free public transport, but the practical mistake is stopping at the headline.
+Luxembourg is known for free public transport—but a common mistake is to stop at the headline.
 “Free” is real, yet it does not mean every seat, every cross-border ride, and every airport option works without rules.
-Visitors who understand those limits have a much easier trip.
+If you understand the limits, your trip is much easier.

-The official government and transport pages make the system clearer than most travel summaries do.
-Inside Luxembourg, second-class travel on buses, trains, and trams is generally as simple as boarding.
-The parts that still need attention are first class on CFL trains, border crossings, and knowing how the airport tram now fits into the network.
+The official government and transport pages explain the system more clearly than most travel summaries.
+Inside Luxembourg, second-class travel on buses, trains, and trams is generally as straightforward as boarding.
+The parts that still need attention are first class on CFL trains, border crossings, and how the airport tram fits into the network.

 What to know first

-- Official national first-class fares are 3 euro for 2 hours, 6 euro for 1 day, 60 euro for a monthly pass, 500 euro for an annual pass, and 200 euro for a senior pass.
+• Official national first-class fares are EUR 3 for 2 hours, EUR 6 for 1 day, EUR 60 for a monthly pass, EUR 500 for an annual pass, and EUR 200 for a senior pass.

-- A useful exception exists for second-class train travel to and from Athus in Belgium, Audun-le-Tiche in France, and Volmerange-les-Mines in France.
+• A useful exception exists for second-class train travel to and from Athus (Belgium), Audun-le-Tiche (France), and Volmerange-les-Mines (France).

 *Image source: Wikimedia Commons / Denise Hastert*